 Graziella Kaeuffer: In retail today, managing customer interactions is a good way to “take the temperature” identify good practices in our shops, and then transfer them to other shops.
 We can also compare ourselves with other brands and act according to our positioning.
 Taking the temperature is essential.
 We can't stop doing it!

-Anne-Sophie Guignard: In 2016, the management team set itself the objective of putting the customer experience at the heart of the business, because we had no measurement tool before.
-So we were looking for a tool to measure customer experience across the network, which is why we chose Critizr.
+Anne-Sophie Guignard: In 2016, the management team set itself the objective of putting the customer experience at the heart of the business because we had no measurement tool before.
+So we were looking for a tool to measure customer experience across the network, which is why we chose Goodays.
 With this platform, we can measure customer satisfaction at the point of sale.
-And the advantage of Critizr is that it is our customers who rate us (and not mystery shoppers who are not used to shopping in our store).
+And the advantage of Goodays is that it is our customers who rate us (and not mystery shoppers who are not used to shopping in our store).
 It was also a way of acknowledging that we have happy customers!
 Of course, customer service is often seen as negative.
-Critizr allows us to give a voice to happy customers, who often thank the staff in shop.
+Goodays allows us to give a voice to happy customers, who often thank the staff in the shop.

-We have now deployed Critizr in 259 shops in France and 40 in Europe.
+We have now deployed Goodays in 259 shops in France and 40 in Europe.
 Their teams were also able to support us during the Covid crisis.
-Critizr is a complete and very flexible solution, which fully meets our expectations.
+Goodays is a complete and very flexible solution which fully meets our expectations.

 Anne-Sophie Guignard: The NPS is a daily KPI, just like the average basket insights.
 The scores are studied during our business reviews (NPS and the proportion of promoters/detractors).
 We detail them by region, and the regional managers then animate these figures by store.